 Selecting health insurance, whether from Medicare, Marketplace, private insurance, to qualifying for Medicaid, can be a challenging and confusing process.
 AAA staff have trained counselors and federally trained Navigators who can help you find the right option.
 AAA staff are unbiased and do not receive benefits/reimbursement for specific policies; they are here to help you find what is best for you!

-The Health Insurance Marketplace (or Exchange) is a service that helps people shop for an enroll in health insurance.
-The Marketplace, also know as the Exchange, provides options for people who don’t have coverage through a job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health
+The Health Insurance Marketplace is a service that helps people shop for and enroll in health insurance.
+The Marketplace provides options for people who don’t have coverage through a job, Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), or another source that provides qualifying health care.

-ma4 Navigators are federally trained, unbiased individuals who can help you compare health insurance plans, assist you with the online application process, and provide answers to your Marketplace questions year-round.
+ma4’s Federally trained, unbiased Navigators provide free assistance to help you compare health insurance plans, assist you with the online application process, and provide answers to your Marketplace questions year-round.

-Navigators do not sell insurance or any other services, and Navigators never ask for money.
+ma4 Navigators do not sell insurance or any other services – and never ask for money.

 While you can enroll in the Marketplace without assistance, Navigator assistance is a free service provided by ma4.

-Our federally trained Navigator Assisters are unbiased and are here to guide you through the application process and to:
+ma4’s Navigator Assisters are here to guide you through the application process and to:

 ma4 has provided Federal Navigator services since the onset of the Marketplace with funding from the Centers for Medicare & Medicaid Services (CMS).